LinkedInLearning/gitops-foundations-app-2892009/README.md

 Some branches will have a beginning and an end state.
 These are marked with the letters `b` for "beginning" and `e` for "end".
 The `b` branch contains the code as it is at the beginning of the movie.
 The `e` branch contains the code as it is at the end of the movie.
 The `main` branch holds the final state of the code when in the course.

 ## Installing
+1. To use these exercise files, you must have the following accounts:
+	- **DockerHub** is used to store container images that will be ran throughout the course in specific examples.
+Create an account on the [DockerHub][docker-hub] website.
-1. To use these exercise files, you must have the following installed:
+2. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
+	- **Docker** is used as the underlying container platform for building and running containers.
+You can download and install Docker for your platform using the [official installation guide][docker-install].
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
+4. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]
+5. After cloning the repository, login to Docker with the following command `docker login`.
+6. Once logged into DockerHub execute the `setup.sh` script with the following command `./setup.sh [DockerHub Username]`.

 [0]: # (Replace these placeholder URLs with actual course URLs)